theletterf/english-lang/README.md

 # The English Programming Language

 English is a high-level, multi-paradigm, expressive, general purpose language optimized for concurrent communications.
 English has been successfully used in a wide variety of scenarios, such as long-term data storage, analog and digital arts, and text-based adventures, to name a few.
-To date, English is used on more than 1,456 million carbon-based devices and powers more than five million books.
+To date, English is used on more than 1,456 million carbon-based devices, and powers more than five million books.

 English has been designed over the course of fourteen centuries.
-While no unified standard exists yet, the language adheres to the following principles:
+While no standard exists, the language adheres to the following principles:

 - Portability: English follows a Write Once, Read Anywhere, Then Rewrite (WORATR) philosophy.
 - Extensibility: Like Lua, English can borrow constructs and keywords from other languages.